Flat Latent Manifolds for Human-machine Co-creation of Music: Methods

 \subsubsection{Hierarchical prior and constrained optimisation}

-It has been shown that the approximated posterior can be over-regularised when the prior distribution is a standard Normal, which in turn makes the latent representation less informative \cite{TomczakW18}.
-For instance, a large distance is required for the posteriors between two data points with a large gap, if there is a lack of training data between them, which is difficult to be trained by the model with a standard Normal prior.
-Hence, the motivation to introduce flexible priors arises, such as VampPrior \cite{TomczakW18} and VHP \cite{vahiprior2019}.
+It has been shown that the approximated posterior can be over-regularised when the prior distribution is a standard Normal, which in turn makes the latent representation less informative \citep{TomczakW18}.
+For instance, a large distance is required for the posteriors between two data points with a large gap, if there is a lack of training data between them.
+In this case, the model is difficult to be trained by a standard Normal prior.
+Hence, the motivation to introduce flexible priors arises, such as VampPrior \citep{TomczakW18} and VHP \citep{vahiprior2019}.

-Due to its empirical results and its stable learning, we resort here to the hierarchical prior defined in \cite{vahiprior2019}, $p_\Theta(\mathbf{z}) = \int\! p_\Theta(\mathbf{z}\vert \mathbf{\zeta})\, p(\mathbf{\zeta})\, \mathrm{d}\mathbf{\zeta}$, where $p(\mathbf{\zeta})$ is the standard normal distribution.
+Due to its empirical results and its stable learning, we resort here to the hierarchical prior defined in \citep{vahiprior2019}, $p_\Theta(\mathbf{z}) = \int\! p_\Theta(\mathbf{z}\vert \mathbf{\zeta})\, p(\mathbf{\zeta})\, \mathrm{d}\mathbf{\zeta}$, where $p(\mathbf{\zeta})$ is the standard normal distribution.
 Sampling from $q_{\phi}(\z|\x)$, we approximate the integral by an importance-weighted (IW) bound \cite{BurdaGS15}.
 The upper bound on the KL term corresponding to our two stochastic layers is then,

 where $K$ is the number of importance samples.
-Based on \cite{rezende2018taming}, the ELBO is rewritten as the Lagrangian of a constrained optimisation problem:
+Based on \citep{rezende2018taming}, the ELBO is rewritten as the Lagrangian of a constrained optimisation problem:

 with the optimisation objective $\mathcal{F}(\phi, \Theta, \Phi)$, the inequality constraint {$\mathop{\mathbb{E}_{p_\mathcal{D}(\mathbf{x})}} \mathbb{E}_{q_\phi(\mathbf{z}\vert\mathbf{x})}\big[\text{C}_\theta(\mathbf{x}, \mathbf{z})\big]\leq \kappa^2$}, and the Lagrange multiplier $\lambda$. $\text{C}_\theta(\mathbf{x}, \mathbf{z})$ is defined as the reconstruction-error-related term in $-\log p_\theta(\mathbf{x}\vert\mathbf{z})$.
 Thus, we obtain the following optimisation problem: